jarfa/Stat-102C-TA-Notes/README.md

 Many of our discussion sections will involve me going over R code that’s relevant to what you’ve been learning that week.
 I’ll (hopefully) be uploading the code here by Tuesday night before our section.

+Note on the .Rnw files: if you're going to compile them into PDF's yourself, check your Rstudio preferences to see if it's going to use Sweave or Knitr.
+Make sure you're using the right one.

 **1st Week**

 PI simulation.R: This is part of an assignment we had for Stat 202A, the grad-level intro R class.
 Along with reviewing key R concepts, this should demonstrate how (and why) we vectorize our code.